Dental Assistant vs. Dental Hygienist

 - Government

 DAs work under the supervision of dentists and often support Dental Hygienists during their day-to-day activities.
 They might wear safety glasses, surgical masks, protective clothing, and gloves.
-Many Dental Assistants work full-time, though some may work on the evenings or weekends.
+Many Dental Assistants work full-time, though some may work in the evenings or on weekends.

-According to the BLS, Dental Hygienists held around 226,400 jobs in 2019.
-Their largest employers fell into the same three categories as Dental Assistants, with offices of dentists overwhelmingly at the top (93%).
+According to the BLS, Dental Hygienists held around 214,000 jobs in 2021.
+Their largest employers fell into the same three categories as Dental Assistants, with dentists’ offices overwhelmingly at the top (94%).

 Dental Assistant vs. Dental Hygienist: Salary